bsrz/bsrz/README.md

 # Hello, my name is Ben 👋
 ![](https://media.giphy.com/media/xT9IgG50Fb7Mi0prBC/giphy.gif)

-- 🔭 I’m currently working on <a href="https://apps.apple.com/us/app/godaddy-conversations/id1510644564">GoDaddy Conversations</a>
+- 🔭 I’m currently working at Tripadvisor
 - 💡 My 2 favourite Winston S. Churchill quotes:

 > "Success is not final, failure is not fatal: it is the courage to continue that counts."